adamdjbrett/doctrineofdiscovery.org/_posts/2023-03-03-animals-doctrine-discovery.md

 Sturgeon have been here long before the dinosaurs.
 They have proven their resilience for hundreds of millions of years thriving within their water territories.
 Native legends "tell of rivers so full of sturgeon that a person could walk across the water on the backs of the fish."
 To the Menominee, Ojibwe, Potawatomi and other Native peoples the sturgeon ensured they would survive another year, as fishermen caught them swimming to their birthplace to spawn every spring.
 These massive fish, weighing 400 to 800 pounds, and known to live well over 100 years are credited for having saved the colonists who arrived in Jamestown in 1609 from starvation that winter season.

 From early colonial history to today, the sacred ties between sturgeon and Native people have been broken.
 To white fishermen who were after trout, herring and whitefish, the sturgeon were pests, a "trash fish" whose barbels and bony plates ripped through their nets.
 So they slaughtered them.
 In the 19th century, tens of thousands were killed by commercial fishermen.
-Their dried but oily carcasses were stacked like like logs of firewood along the shores to be later used for fuel on steamships.
+Their dried but oily carcasses were stacked like logs of firewood along the shores to be later used for fuel on steamships.
 When the lucrative business of selling sturgeon roe as caviar took off in the late 1800s, it wasn't long before populations of this ancient fish were in catastrophic decline.
 Today, all 26 species are slipping towards extinction due to pollution, dams, overfishing, and habitat loss.

 ## California Condor
 <figure>